techiemow/Elite-Emart/README.md

 - **Order History**: Create a section where users can view their past orders and track their current order's payment status etc.

+## Conclusion

+I have worked on several projects incorporating creative options and relationships within MongoDB models.
+For instance, I utilized the IMDb API to fetch data, which adds a dynamic aspect to the applications.
+You can view one of my projects on GitHub:

+<a href="https://github.com/techiemow/IMDB-Front-end" target="_blank" rel="noopener noreferrer">IMDB Front-end Repository</a>